 To serve their people, leaders must have the courage to address uncomfortable issues.
 In her first year of command at the Air Force, Colonel Dede Halfhill was asked a tough question—whether the pace of operations could be slowed down because the airmen were feeling tired.
 She knew that the real issue wasn’t about physical fatigue, so she took the opportunity to share about a study that found exhaustion to be a manifestation of high levels of loneliness.
 This opened an honest discussion about loneliness in the Air Force and how she could best support the airmen.

-In our complete version of the Dare to Lead summary (click here for full summary bundle), we also elaborate on:
+In our complete version of the Dare to Lead summary, we also elaborate on:

 Shifting from Armored Leadership to Brave Leadership